 In 1647 the city was taken by the Turks who did not completely destroy the Venetian castle and kept it as a defence fort.
 During Ottoman rule a mosque was built that still stands today.

-The Archaeological Museum of Ierapetra Crete holds some valuable antiquities such as (left) a red-figure amphora from Manoliana near this site, dated to the 4th century B.C.
+The Archaeological Museum of Ierapetra Crete holds some valuable antiquities such as (left) a red-figure amphora from Manoliana near this site, dated to the 4th century BC.
 It is preserved in very good condition.
+The collection is located at 3 Dimokratias St on Kanoupaki Square in the centre of town.

 Kato Mera - the quiet narrow Venetian streets of the old quarter, known as the 'lower place' are reminscent of the old Kriti, and close to the harbour and the Venetian castle "Kales".